The Lion, the Witch, and the Wardrobe (2017 play): London (2019)

-UK Tour (2021-22)
+UK and Ireland tour (2021)

-A new major production of the original Leeds show was announced in 2020.
+A new major production of the show was announced in 2020.
 Directed by Michael Fentiman, the production is noted for employing the actor-muso approach, where the cast doubles as the orchestra.
 Though not a musical, the production adds a few songs and has a multi-disciplined cast of actors, singers, musicians, dancers, and puppeteers.
 Benji Bower's original score was expanded upon in development, with Fentiman bringing on Barnaby Race (with whom he had worked on Amélie) to the creative team.
 Other creatives include set and costume designer Tom Paris, choreographer Shanelle "Tali" Fergus, and illusion & magic consultant Chris Fisher.

 The puppet designs for Aslan and Schrödinger are by Max Humphries.
 Puppet direction is by Toby Olié, who said that the Aslan puppet design is "made of terra cotta– like a piece of ancient pottery as if he was there before anyone else".
 Unlike its predecessor, the large puppet consists of an almost full body (minus its hind legs) that moves semi-realistically and requires 3 people to operate alongside its human counterpart: one inside the body, one for the tail, and one for the head.
 The production embarked on its tour beginning at Curve in Leicester and starred Samantha Womack as the White Witch; Ammar Duffus, Robyn Sinclair, Shaka Kalokoh, and Karise Yansen as the Pevensies; and Chris Jared as Aslan.

-West End (2022-23)
+West End (2022)

 After a successful UK tour, the show later transferred to the West End in 2022, beginning a limited run at the Gillian Lynne Theatre in London on 28 July, running into early 2023.
 A majority of the cast reprised their roles from the UK tour, including Womack, Duffus, Sinclair, Kalokoh, and Jared as the White Witch, the Pevensies, and Aslan respectively.

-Birmingham (2023-24)
+Birmingham (2023)

-The production will play at the Birmingham Rep from 14 November 2023 to 28 January 2024.
-Casting is to be announced.
+The production played at the Birmingham Repertory Theatre from 14 November 2023 to 28 January 2024.
+Casting was announced on 20 September.

+Leeds and UK tour (2024-25)

+The production returned to the Leeds Playhouse from 18 November 2024 to 25 January 2025 before embarking on another UK and Ireland tour.